 - Difficult to fit the surge tank in many chassis designs.

 None of the above systems are “returnless.”
 All mechanically regulated systems have some type of return.
 For a true returnless system an electronic pressure-sensitive feedback system combined with Pulse Width Modulation must be used.

-The primary thing to remember about an electric fuel pump is that its life, and the proper function of the engine, is dependant upon getting a reliable source of fuel at all times and to minimize how hard to run it.
+The primary thing to remember about an electric fuel pump is that its life, and the proper function of the engine, is dependent upon getting a reliable source of fuel at all times and to minimize how hard to run it.

 Types of fuel pumps:

 For most automotive use, pumps fall into two categories, vane and turbine style.
-In general, vane pumps will not work well (PWM) controllers in a returnless system.
+In general, vane pumps may not work well (PWM) controllers in a returnless system.
 Turbine style pumps can often be used in PWM control systems but validation testing should be done.

-VaporWorx has tested and confirmed that the following pumps can be controlled using the VaporWorx PWM controller with a small amount of fuel bypassed for smooth pump operation:
+VaporWorx has tested and confirmed that the following stand-alone pumps can be controlled using the VaporWorx PWM controller with a small amount of fuel bypassed for smooth pump operation:

 - Aeromotive Stealth 340 (single, dual, and triple.)